getodk/docs/docs/central-upgrade.rst

      #.
 If you specify any other customizations in your ``docker-compose.yml`` file, this is considered advanced and you will need to apply them manually after the upgrade.
 If you're not sure how to do this, `write a support post on the forum <https://forum.getodk.org/c/support/6>`_.

      #.
-Discard edits to the file:
+Discard all ``docker-compose.yml`` customizations.
+Make sure you have correctly copied all of them into ``.env``.
+You may want to keep the copy on your local computer until you have verified that everything works.

         .. code-block:: console